Farama-Foundation/PettingZoo/docs/magent/gather.md

 *AEC diagram*

 In gather, the agents must gain reward by eating food or fighting each other.
-Their HP decays over time, so agents die if they don't eat food or each other.
+Agent's don't die unless attacked.
 You expect to see that agents coordinate by not attacking each other until food is scarce.

 Action options: `[do_nothing, move_28, attack_4]`